Institutional Research Analyst 4

 Able to provide good judgment and decision-making, problem solving.

 Requires working with internal and external constituents to identify and clarify data requests, select appropriate data, analysis techniques, and deliverables within given timelines.

 Preferred Qualifications: Knowledge of higher education issues related to student success and/or first-generation, low income, and/or underrepresented minority students.

 Understanding of organizational rules and regulations.

-Familiarity with data management and reporting tools such as Cognos, Stata, DB Visualizer, SQL and similar tools.
+Knowledge of data management and reporting tools such as Cognos and DB Visualizer.

-Knowledge of database development and data management in an Oracle 12g server.
+Knowledge of database development and data management for Oracle 12g server.

 For information about our generous employee benefits package, visit: Employee Benefits Overview